Gender Reassignment Surgery – Female to Male Breast Surgery

 Liposuction – this involves the removal of extra fatty/glandular tissue from the breast/armpit area to help create a flatter contour.
 This procedure may sometimes be undertaken at the same time as the mastectomy (removal of the breast) or at a later date, when post-operative swelling has subsided, allowing particular areas of concern to be identified and discussed.

-Dog-ear – this refers to the possible, puckered appearance of the skin at the end of the scar line, looking like a little flap.
+Dog-ear correction – this refers to the possible, puckered appearance of the skin at the end of the scar line, looking like a little flap.
 This can be removed by a minor operation at a later date.

 Nipple reconstruction – a procedure can be undertaken to replace the lost nipple, if not retained, by creating a small lump projecting from the skin on the breast.
 This could be done at a later date, once the original wound area has healed properly.

-Nipple / areola tattoo – the area around the nipple can be tattooed with colour onto the skin, either around an existing nipple or colour shading applied to provide definition of nipple and areola.
+Nipple/areola tattoo – the area around the nipple can be tattooed with colour onto the skin, either around an existing nipple or colour shading applied to provide definition of nipple and areola.
 This procedure can produce extremely realistic results.

 QR code to open leaflet